Canonical Killing Unity For Ubuntu Linux, Will Switch To the Superior GNOME

 I guess I'll stick to Cinnamon for now.
 I just wish someone would put together a good GNU/Linux 2:1 desktop.

 Is this a late April Fool's joke?
-(Score:5, Insightful)
+(Score:5, Informative)

 Outside of Redhat's bubble, GNOME hasn't been relevant in years.
 The developers of GNOME went full Apple in trying to control how users use their computer.